flyteorg/flyte/rfc/system/3749-sane-overridable-defaults.md

 That is, the workflow-level document should include all applicable workflow overrides, any project overrides and any domain overrides in one document with inherited overrides marked as such.

 ##### Single ConfigMap
-When the FlyteAdmin application starts, it can load the overridable defaults configmap and create an in-memory the mapping of per-project, per-domain and per-workflow overrides.
+When the FlyteAdmin application starts, it can load the overridable defaults configmap and create an in-memory mapping of per-project, per-domain and per-workflow overrides.

 At execution time when overrides need to be applied or when a reader calls the `GetOverrides` API directly, the mapping can be queried for the applicable per-project, per-domain and per-workflow overrides, much like the logic currently applied at execution time.